 - hole (n.)

-- Old English hol "orifice, hollow place, cave, perforation," from Proto-Germanic *hul (cognates: Old Saxon, Old Frisian, Old High German hol, Middle Dutch hool, Old Norse holr, German hohl "hollow," Gothic us-hulon "to hollow out"), from PIE root *kel- (2) "to cover, conceal" (see cell).
+- Old English hol (adj.) "hollow, concave;" as a noun, "hollow place; cave; orifice; perforation," from Proto-Germanic *hul- (cognates: Old Saxon, Old Frisian, Old High German hol, Middle Dutch hool, Old Norse holr, German hohl "hollow," Gothic us-hulon "to hollow out"), from PIE root *kel- (2) "to cover, conceal" (see cell).
+As an adjective, it has been displaced by hollow, which in Old English was only a noun, meaning "excavated habitation of certain wild animals."

 As a contemptuous word for "small dingy lodging or abode" it is attested from 1610s.
 Meaning "a fix, scrape, mess" is from 1760.
 Obscene slang use for "vulva" is implied from mid-14c.
-Hole in the wall "small and unpretentious place" is from 1822; to hole up first recorded 1875.
+Golfing hole-in-one is from 1914; as a verbal phrase from 1913.
+Hole in the wall "small and unpretentious place" is from 1816.
 To need (something) like a hole in the head, applied to something useless or detrimental, first recorded 1944 in entertainment publications, probably a translation of a Yiddish expression such as ich darf es vi a loch in kop.

 - hole (v.)